thomstrr/Prosjekt_App2/readme.md

 Server (App)
 - At minimum one middleware (of your own devising)✅
 - Rest'ish crud API for communication between Client and Database.✅
-- Data abstraction layer (i.e. classes for the data objects).
+- Data abstraction layer (i.e. classes for the data objects).✅
-- Percistance manager (i.e. a structured way of communicating with the database)
+- Percistance manager (i.e. a structured way of communicating with the database)✅
 - Instance must be running on Render (i.e. we must be able to test your app as a user)✅

 Database
 - PostgreSql✅
 - Hosted on render.✅
-- Minimum one table (keep sql script for table creation).✅
+- Minimum one table (keep sql script for table creation).✅  "users", "workouts", "session"